aperiosoftware/astropy-timeseries/docs/timeseries/io.rst

 Since |SampledTimeSeries| and |BinnedTimeSeries| are sub-classes of |Table|, they have :meth:`~astropy.table.Table.read` and :meth:`~astropy.table.Table.write` methods that can be used to read time series from files.
-We include a few readers for well-defined formats in `astropy.timeseries` - for example we have readers for light curves in FITS format from the `Kepler <https://www.nasa.gov/mission_pages/timeseries/main/index.html>`_ and `TESS <https://tess.gsfc.nasa.gov/>`_ missions.
+We include a few readers for well-defined formats in `astropy_timeseries` - for example we have readers for light curves in FITS format from the `Kepler <https://www.nasa.gov/mission_pages/timeseries/main/index.html>`_ and `TESS <https://tess.gsfc.nasa.gov/>`_ missions.